pmp-library/pmp-library/doc/installation.md

 # Configuration {#configuration}

-surface_mesh relies on [CMake](http://www.cmake.org) as its build and configuration system. `CMake` is a cross-platform build-system capable of generating different build files (so-called _generators_) for a specific platform, e.g., Makefiles for Linux/Unix, Xcode projects for Mac OS-X and Visual Studio projects for Windows.
+pmp relies on [CMake](http://www.cmake.org) as its build and configuration system. `CMake` is a cross-platform build-system capable of generating different build files (so-called _generators_) for a specific platform, e.g., Makefiles for Linux/Unix, Xcode projects for Mac OS-X and Visual Studio projects for Windows.

-On the command line change to the top-level surface_mesh directory, create a build directory and run `cmake`:
+On the command line change to the top-level pmp directory, create a build directory and run `cmake`:

-    $ cd surface_mesh
+    $ cd pmp
     $ mkdir build
     $ cd build
     $ cmake ..